yhma-lab/website/content/publications/finite-time/2018-ma-optimal-operating-protocol/index.md

 ---
 title: Optimal Operating Protocol to Achieve Efficiency at Maximum Power of Heat Engines
 authors:
-- Yu-Han Ma
+  - yhma
   - Dazhi Xu
   - Hui Dong
   - Chang-Pu Sun
 author_notes: []
 date: '2018-08-01'
 publishDate: '2025-07-10T04:36:35.790317Z'
 publication_types:
   - article-journal
-publication: '*Physical Review E*'
+publication: 'Physical Review E'
 publication_short: ''
 doi: 10.1103/PhysRevE.98.022133
+abstract:
-abstract: Efficiency at maximum power has been investigated extensively, yet the practical control scheme to achieve it remains elusive.
+  Efficiency at maximum power has been investigated extensively, yet the practical control scheme to achieve it remains elusive.
 We fill this gap with a stepwise Carnot-like cycle, which consists of the discrete isothermal process (DIP) and adiabatic process.
   With DIP, we validate the widely adopted assumption of the $C$/$t$ relation of the